jaymcaliley/togg/README.md

 end
 ```

-The features with keys that evaluate to `true` in your yaml file get executed, and the others don't
+The features with keys that evaluate to `true` in your yaml file get executed, and the others don't.